moby/moby/docs/reference/commandline/create.md

-      --name=""                     Assign a name to the container --net="default"               Set the Network mode for the container --oom-kill-disable=false      Whether to disable OOM Killer for the container or not -P, --publish-all=false       Publish all exposed ports to random ports -p, --publish=[]              Publish a container's port(s) to the host --pid=""                      PID namespace to use
+      --name=""                     Assign a name to the container --net="default"               Set the Network mode for the container --oom-kill-disable=false      Whether to disable OOM Killer for the container or not --oom-score-adj=0             Tune the host's OOM preferences for containers (accepts -1000 to 1000) -P, --publish-all=false       Publish all exposed ports to random ports -p, --publish=[]              Publish a container's port(s) to the host --pid=""                      PID namespace to use